I have a question, feature request, or bug to report. Who do I contact?

-- From the bottom of the History > Overview screen, you can export each activity individually as a .tcx file that can be saved on your computer or uploaded elsewhere, like Garmin Connect.
+- When viewing a single activity, you can tap the red (...) button at the top right and export as a .tcx file that can be saved on your computer or uploaded elsewhere, like Garmin Connect.
 You’d then import the same way as Strava above — by putting all the .tcx files into a folder, creating a .zip archive of the folder, putting it on your phone, and selecting the .zip archive file to import in Cadence.

 Note: Cadence can only import activities that were created by Cadence at this time.

 How do I backup/export and import my settings?